All Episodes

 So they followed them.

-And what they discovered is that they had contacts with Al Qaeda operatives and ISIS operatives.
+And what they discovered is that they had contacts with al-Qaeda operatives and ISIS operatives.

 Yeah.

-And you're printing the report inside the entire report is printed.
+And you're printing the report inside the.

-Uh we continue with uh Ed Klein.
+We continue with Ed Klein.

 He's the former foreign editor for Newsweek, former editor of the New York Times magazine and contributing editor to Vanity Fair.

-Apparently, though, is hated now by the left, and his new book is The Plot to Destroy Trump.
+And his new book is The Plot to Destroy Trump.

-Even Jimmy Carter recently revealed there's never been a president that has come under fire like Donald Trump has come under fire.
+You know, if you look at all of the intelligence leaks, which is unprecedented, even Jimmy Carter recently revealed there's never been a president that has come under fire like Donald Trump has come under fire.

 It's almost been a leak a day, especially in the beginning of his presidency.

-And then you look at the varying groups that are against him, the Democrats are against him, except for with the exception of me and a few others giving him a fair shot.
+The Democrats are against him, except for, with the exception of me and a few others giving him a fair shot, everybody else is against him in the media.

-There's they they're like salivating at the thought of taking this president down.
+They're like salivating at the thought of taking this president down.

-Uh Democrats don't want him to succeed.
+Democrats don't want him to succeed.

 Never Trumpers don't want him to succeed.

-And then you got people like, you know, Ben Sass the ass and and you know, people like you know, Snowflake out in Arizona who's threatening to run independent and John McCain and and a bunch of others, they don't want him to succeed.
+And then you got people like Ben Sass the ass and people like Snowflake out in Arizona who's threatening to run independent and John McCain and a bunch of others.

-Are you saying that you believe the evidence is they want to overturn a duly elected president?
+As a country, if everybody's lined up because they don't like the choice of the American people, are you saying that you believe the evidence is they want to overturn a duly elected president?

 The results.